How We Make Soap At Chagrin Valley

 The base oils used in our soaps are all USDA-certified organic.
 Each oil is chosen for the special properties it gives to the soap.
 For example:

-- organic olive and sunflower oils are gentle and moisturizing
+• organic olive and sunflower oils are gentle, conditioning, and moisturizing

-- organic castor oil creates a dense and creamy lather that conditions and moisturizes
+• organic castor oil creates a dense, creamy, bubbly lather that conditions and moisturizes

 To further enhance our soap creations, we incorporate natural ingredients that can modify the soap's properties, such as texture, color, scent, and skin benefits.
 This allows us to tailor each soap recipe to achieve specific desired features, resulting in a truly customized final product.